-For residents and tourists of Phoenix and the surrounding area, July is typically a month for water parks, splash pads, and getaways to cooler destinations in northern Arizona, but there are still plenty of festivals, activities, and events in Phoenix this month.
+For residents and tourists of Phoenix and the surrounding area, July is typically a month for water parks, splash pads, and getaways to cooler destinations in northern Arizona, but there are still plenty of festivals, activities, and events to keep busy with throughout the city.

 Art Walks and Community Events

-If you're in town for Independence Day, which falls on a Thursday in 2019, you can stop by a celebration in almost every city and town in the Valley.
-From fireworks in Tempe and Phoenix to day-long festivals like the Fourth of July Freedom Fest at the Fairmount Scottsdale Princess, these Fourth of July festivals and fireworks celebrations are sure to delight visitors of all ages.
+If you're in town for Independence Day, which falls on a Saturday in 2020, you can catch a celebration in almost any city or town in the Valley of the Sun.
+From fireworks in Tempe and Phoenix—both suspended in 2020—to day-long festivals like the Fourth of July Freedom Fest at the Fairmount Scottsdale Princess, the Phoenix area's Fourth of July festivals and fireworks celebrations are sure to delight visitors of all ages.
 A few annual favorites include Red, White & Boom at the Fort McDowell Casino, Celebrate America! at Lake Pleasant, and Fabulous Phoenix 4th at Steele Indian School Park.
 Check the local calendars for updates and cancellations in 2020.

-The Arizona Cardinals training camp practice sessions will start in July at the University of Phoenix Stadium in Glendale.
-However, although the first practice game won't take place until mid-August, you can still watch one of their scheduled practices for free by simply stopping by the box office.
+The Arizona Cardinals training camp practice sessions typically start in July at the University of Phoenix Stadium in Glendale, so although the first practice game won't take place until August, you can sometimes watch a scheduled practice for free simply by stopping by the box office.

-Minor League Baseball has 14 rookie league teams in the Phoenix area, and the 56-game season takes place all summer long.
-With games in Phoenix, Mesa, Tempe, Scottsdale, Glendale, Goodyear, Peoria, or Surprise, there are plenty of opportunities to catch a local amateur team play almost every night of the month.
+There are 14 Minor League Baseball teams in the Phoenix area.
+With games in Phoenix, Mesa, Tempe, Scottsdale, Glendale, Goodyear, Peoria, and Surprise, there are plenty of opportunities to catch a local amateur team play almost every night of the month.
 And if you're a fan of soccer, you can watch the Phoenix Rising Football Club take on the Real Monarchs at the Phoenix Rising Soccer Complex in Scottsdale on July 17, 2020.

-Every Saturday in July, the Pueblo Grande Museum in Phoenix is temporarily closed due to coronavirus, but usually, it hosts Arizona Authors Summertime Storytelling, which invites pre-kindergarten through fourth-grade students to enjoy readings by local writers and story-related crafts and snacks.
-The museum is also open from Tuesday through Sunday all month long, with reduced admission for adults and seniors from July 3 through 7 for Independence Day.
+The Pueblo Grande Museum in Phoenix is temporarily closed due to coronavirus, but usually, it hosts Arizona Authors Summertime Storytelling throughout July.
+This event invites pre-kindergarten through fourth-grade students to enjoy readings by local writers and story-related crafts and snacks.
+The museum is also open from Tuesday through Sunday all month, with reduced admission for adults and seniors around Independence Day.

-Along with three galleries of artifacts of the Hohokam people (450 to 1450 A.D.) at the indoor facilities, the Pueblo Grande Museum also offers outdoor exhibits as part of an "interpretive trail," which consists of archaeological features and replicas of prehistoric houses.
+Along with three galleries of artifacts that once belonged to the Hohokam people, the Pueblo Grande Museum also offers outdoor exhibits as part of an "interpretive trail," which consists of archaeological features and replicas of prehistoric houses.
 There's a children's gallery (where the storytelling events take place) and an extensive online exhibit with digital copies and photographs of artifacts.

 Each year at the end of July, residents and tourists alike celebrate the local tradition of brewing beer with three days of festivals and events.
-First, the Arizona Brew Conference and Tradeshow presented by the Arizona Craft Brewers Guild will take over Events on Jackson on Friday, July 26, 2019.
-Then the Real, Wild and Woody Beer Festival takes over the Phoenix Convention Center on July 27, where dozens of brewers and vendors will celebrate the craft with samples and snacks.
+First is the Arizona Brew Conference and Tradeshow presented by the Arizona Craft Brewers Guild, then there's the Real, Wild and Woody Beer Festival, which will take over the Phoenix Convention Center on July 27, 2020, with dozens of brewers and vendors celebrating the craft with samples and snacks.

-On July 19—21, 2019, the Maricopa County Home and Landscape Show will return to the University of Phoenix Stadium in Glendale for a weekend full of crafting workshops, hands-on demonstrations, expert panels, cooking and wine tasting events, and special giveaways.
-All activities are included in the price of admission, and although no outside food or drinks are permitted (except bottled water), there is a large food court with snacks available for purchase and ATMs on-site.
+On July 17 to 19, 2020, the Maricopa County Home and Landscape Show will return to the University of Phoenix Stadium in Glendale for a weekend of crafting workshops, hands-on demonstrations, expert panels, cooking and wine tasting events, and special giveaways.
+All activities are included in the price of admission, and although no outside food or drinks are permitted (except bottled water), there is a large food court with snacks available for purchase and ATMs on site.